Festivals of Cebu: Siloy

 The Siloy Festival is Alcoy's nature festival and eco-tourism project.
 It is in honor of St. Rose of Lima.
 The festival takes its name from the local term of the Black Shama Bird (Copsychus Cebuensis), a local species of song bird only found in Cebu, with its last stronghold in Alcoy's rainforest and woody areas.
 The festival is a project meant to promote awareness of the Black Shama and its endangered nature and to help preserve Cebu's endemic Shama species of birds, as well to help save Mother Earth.
 It is celebrated on August 23 every year.

 Palawod

 The Palawod Festival Queen representing Bantayan together with her contingent in Pasigarbo sa Sugbo 2019.

 The Palawod Festival is the sea festival of Bantayan.
 It is in honor of Sts.
 Peter and Paul, who are both the town's patron saints.
 The festival's name means "to voyage into deep waters".
 The Palawod dance has four basic steps, namely, Sulo (Torch), Bugsay (Paddle), Silik (Fins), and Isda (Fish).
 These are all a mimesis of the fishing practices of the Bantayanons.
 This is a festival of thanksgiving for the bountiful catch and for the abundance of the sea and its bounty.
 The Palawod festival was the first contingent of Pasigarbo sa Sugbo to have consecutive championships attributed to them.
 It is celebrated on the 29th of the month of June to be connected with the Solemnity of Sts.
 Peter and Paul.
+The Palawod Festival was the first Pasigarbo sa Sugbo Champion and the festival's first and only Hall-of-Famer, maintaining its championship status for three consecutive years (2008, 2009, and 2010).